UK police officer shot dead by suspect detained at custody centre

 A 23-year-old man was detained at the scene of the shooting and was taken to hospital having also suffered a gunshot wound.
 He is in a critical condition in hospital.

+"My deepest condolences go to the family, friends and colleagues of the police officer who was killed in Croydon last night," Prime Minister Boris Johnson said.

+"We owe a huge debt to those who risk their own lives to keep us safe."

-"This is a truly shocking incident in which one of our colleagues has lost his life in the most tragic circumstances," London police chief Cressida Dick said.
+London police chief Cressida Dick said it was a "truly shocking incident in which one of our colleagues has lost his life in the most tragic circumstances".

 "We are in the early stages of the investigation and are still working to establish the circumstances surrounding the incident and we will provide further updates when we have them."